oathanrex/font-awesome-pro/README.md

 For technical support or queries related to using Font Awesome Pro, please contact the official Font Awesome support team.

-## Changelog v6.5.1 (*Released November 30, 2023*)
+## Changelog v6.5.2 (*Released April 1, 2024*)

+### Added

+- Crowned our new Web Awesome brand icon
+- Waved our new Font Awesome brand icon
+- Finally added the new Bluesky brand icon
+- Added a new commissioned JXL for Jira brand icon
+- A batch of new icons, including: caduceus, gluten-free, and reflect-both icons
+- Signaled a new circle-wifi and commissioned circle-wifi-group icons
+- New commissioned file-cad, ant, and baby bottle icons
+- Locked in some table-related icons, including: table-cells-lock, table-cells-column-lock, and table-cells-row-lock

 ### Changed

+- Updated the Kickstarter brand icon
-- Updated the reddit, reddit-alien, and square-reddit brand icons
+- Updated the Upwork brand icon

 ### Fixed

-- Corrected file-pdf reading "PNG"
-- Updated some brand icons that were accidentally marked as Pro-only
+- Fixed an issue where calendar-lines in Sharp Regular wasn't actually sharp
+- Fixed the duotone styling of printer, fax, and shredder
+- Fixed spacing in the location-check icon
+- Fixed an issue with the SVG of face-kiss-beam
+- Filled in some missing icons in the arrow-to/from-bracket icon series
+- Update the TypeScript definition for Library.add() to allow an array of icon defintions
+- Animation CSS custom property --fa-rotate-by now has a correct default value of 0
+- Fixed some Less variable issues with --fa-bounce

 <div align="center">
-    <a href="https://fontawesome.com/docs/changelog/" target="_blank" style="text-decoration: none; color: #007BFF; font-weight: bold;">View All Changelog</a>
+    <a href="https://fontawesome.com/changelog/" target="_blank" style="text-decoration: none; color: #007BFF; font-weight: bold;">View All Changelog</a>
 </div>

 ---

-Thank you for choosing Font Awesome Pro v6.5.1 for your projects!
+Thank you for choosing Font Awesome Pro v6.5.2 for your projects!
 We hope it elevates your design and development experiences.